ssbc/ssb-bfe/README.md

 Takes an encoded value (such as the output from `encode`) and returns the decoded counterparts as JavaScript primitives.

+### `decodeTypeFormat(input, typeName, formatName)`

+Takes an encoded value (such as the output from `encode`), a typeName and formatName and returns the decoded counterparts as JavaScript primitives.
+This is much faster than decode if you know the type.

 ### `bfeTypes`

 Returns the `bfe.json` object that can be used to look up information